FRC5190/2020Training/javascript/hello_world.md

 # Hello world

-In this project, you will write your first JavaScript program that will print `Hello World`.
+In this project, you will write your first javascript program that will print `Hello World`.

 ## Prerequisites